YahooArchive/mojito/docs/dev_guide/intro/mojito_conventions.rst

 CSS but can also be JavaScript that is ancillary to and not a core component of the Mojito application.

-The suggested method for including CSS and JSS assets in applications is to include the in the ``assets`` directory, specify the path to the assets in the ``assets`` property of ``application.json``, and then have the ``HTMLFrameMojit`` attach the assets to the HTML skeleton.
+The suggested method for including CSS and JS assets in applications is to include the in the ``assets`` directory, specify the path to the assets in the ``assets`` property of ``application.json``, and then have the ``HTMLFrameMojit`` attach the assets to the HTML skeleton.
 You can also just hard-code the path to the assets in your templates,